wo-language/wo/justifications.md

 The current state of Go's compiler forces you to be vague, and their style designs recommend using vague variable and function names.
 This isn't exactly a criticism, but just a description of how Go appears to me.

-Boilerplate actually is good by the way, but only when it is holding up to our regular standards: readable, giving intent, functional, etc. It's stupid to make 5 functions with a string inside different rather than making it a parameter.
-However, code isn't meant to just be run, it's meant to be used and edited - the code base grows, and it grows off of the previously placed boilerplate in occasionally unpredictable directions.

-the `if err != nil {}` pattern doesn't really satisfy that description.

-Boilerplate actually is good by the way, but only when it holds up to our regular code standards: readable, giving intent, functional, etc. It's stupid to make 5 functions with a single string inside different rather than just making it a parameter.
+Boilerplate actually is good by the way, but only when it holds up to our regular code standards: readable, giving intent, functional, etc. It's one extreme to make 5 functions with the only difference being a string literal inside rather than making that a parameter.
 However, code isn't meant to be just run, it's meant to be used and edited - the code base grows, and it grows off of the previously placed boilerplate in occasionally unpredictable directions.
 It also serves to not overly compress useful language.

 The `if err != nil {}` pattern doesn't really satisfy that description of a useful boilerplate above.

 A Similar thing is true with `set`s.
-You will very rarely need a modified implementation, so it should be a standard.
-How many times have you had to create your own set implementation when it wasn't for a data structures class or for fun?
+You will very rarely need a modified implementation, so it should be a standard type.
+How many times have you had to create your own set implementation when one was already provided when it wasn't for a data structures class or for fun?
+Personally, exactly once, which was when I implemented it here in this project.

-### Why modularity

-I am considering making different language features **modular**.
-That is, they can be enabled or disabled either through a compiler flag, in the module file, or with some header.

-This isn't the newest idea, as languages all have versions one can choose of their liking.
-Rust has that capability with something like `#![allow(unused)]` which allows unused variables in the entire file.

-If someone just likes only the interface syntax, and that's all they want, then they can still use Wo in that way without dealing with the parts they don't like.

-For example, enforcing the type before the variable name is universally disagreed on, so this could just be an additional option, not the Wo default.
-If a feature isn't restrictive, then it doesn't need a flag.

-That means there are these types of features: Those enforced without an option, those that are on by default, those that are off by default.
-All of them except experimental or "indifferent" ones would be enabled by default.

 ### To restrict or to allow